 The bad news is that you may have some side effects.
 The good news is that side effects are much easier to cope with than they once were.

 The specific side effects vary.
-It depends on the combination of post-transplant medicines you use.
-Here's a general list of some of the side effects you might have.
+It depends on the combination of post-transplant drugs you use.
+Here's a general list of some of the side effects you might have:

 Yes, it's a long list.
 But don't worry too much.
 Not everyone gets side effects like these.
 One transplant recipient's response can be very different from another's.

 Make sure to tell your health care provider about any side effects.
-He or she may be able to change your medication.
-Or he or she may have other ways of treating these problems.
+They may be able to change your medication.
+Or they may have other ways of treating these problems.
 Don't suffer needlessly.

 Other Drugs Taken After an Organ Transplant

-Antibiotics and antifungal medications.
-They treat infections that result from your suppressed immune system.
+- Antibiotics, antifungal, and antiviral medications.
+They treat or prevent infections that result from a suppressed immune system.

-Diuretics.
-They help with kidney problems or high blood pressure.
+- Diuretics.
+They help with fluid buildup or high blood pressure.

 Many people only need extra medications during the early part of their treatment.
-When your doctor lowers your dose of immunosuppressants, the side effects may bother you less or go away.
+When your doctor lowers the dose of immunosuppressants, the side effects may bother you less or go away.